GarrickGoh/SC1015-Mini-Project/README.md

 Parameters required for Machine Learning were also added.
 Hour_Delta: Hours Passed from start date.
 (2018-01-01)
 ## Jupyter Notebook 2 Exploratory Data Analysis
-Here we will be touching on the analysis of the 10 carparks and show the availibility of lots over the years.
-We will be taking a look at the average lots availibility as well as the space used and there will be graphs to showcase the information.
-There is also a timegraph to show the information over the years and an analysis of a weekly timegraph to see in depth the lots availibility.
+Here we will be touching on the analysis of the 10 carparks and show the availability of lots over the years.
+We will be taking a look at the average lots available as well as the space used, and there will be graphs to showcase the information.
+There is also a time series graph to show the information over the years and an analysis of a weekly time series graph to see in depth the lots availability.
 ## Jupyter Notebook 3 Machine Learning Model 1 & 2: Decision Tree Regressor & ARIMA
 #### Decision Tree Regressor: (Using Predictors: Day, Hour, Hour_Delta)
 * Split Data Evenly By Carpark, Hour and Day